sulbel/conceptual-toolbox/python.md

    * Unlike strings, lists are **mutable**
    * Can be extended across multiple lines to improve readability
  * Dicts - key/value map declared with curly braces `{}`
+ * Tuples - immutable sequence of arbitrary objects
+   * Declared by `()`
+   * Once declared, objects may not be altered or inserted into the tuple
+   * Useful for returning multiple objects from a function
+     * **Tuple unpacking** is when multiple variables are assigned to these return values, and the tuple is 'unpacked' when these objects are referenced individually

  ## Modularity
  * Functions are defined with keyword `def` and end with a colon, e.g. `def square(x):`